zowe/community/Project Management/PI Planning/23PI4 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI4 Objectives.md

 Provide directions of what to look for in output logs and in the browser to determine what server configuration is correct and operational.
 Specifically, this relates to the `zwe init` command group and subcommands (several of which require security admin permissions to run properly).

+## Create Scenario-Based Article to Customize API ML ([#2967](https://github.com/zowe/docs-site/issues/2967))
+Restructure the Advanced server-side configuration for API Mediaiton Layer to organize these config options by component.
+Articles should establish when and why the config is executed, and by whom.

 ## Document the upgrade path between minor versions ([#2714](https://github.com/zowe/docs-site/issues/2714))

 Users occasionally run into problems when upgrading the zowe versions.
 Prepare a page which would explain how you migrate from lower to higher versions, with one page per major version.